lzhangss/SoundShape/README.md

 pca.eig.sample <- stats::prcomp(geomorph::two.d.array(eig.sample))
 ```

-**Note:** At this point, consider employing a stopping rule to select which PCs should be retained as nontrivial and interpretable, and which ones should be ignored (*e.g.* broken stick models, [vegan](http://cc.oulu.fi/~jarioksa/softhelp/vegan/html/screeplot.cca.html) package) (Jackson, 1993)
+**Note:** At this point, consider employing a stopping rule to select which PCs should be retained as nontrivial and interpretable, and which ones should be ignored (*e.g.* broken stick models, [vegan](http://cc.oulu.fi/~jarioksa/softhelp/vegan/html/screeplot.cca.html) package) (Jackson, 1993).

 ### 8. Hypothetical sound surfaces and ordination of Principal Components
 Before proceeding to the ordination plot, we will also create hypothetical sound surfaces for the calculated Principal Components using `hypo.surf` function.
 This function creates three-dimensional plots containing hypothetical surfaces that represent minimum and maximum deformations relative to Principal Components.

-These hypothetical surfaces must be interpreted along with the ordination of Principal Components (*e.g.* `pca.plot`), both featuring the same object used for `threeD.out`.
+These hypothetical surfaces must be interpreted along with the ordination of Principal Components (*e.g.* `pca.plot`), both featuring the same object containing three-dimensional point coordinates (*e.g.* `eig.sample`).
 By doing so, `hypo.surf` enhance the comprehension on how sound shape changed along the ordination plot.

 **Note:** Some of codes from `hypo.surf` were adapted from [plotTangentSpace](https://www.rdocumentation.org/packages/geomorph/versions/3.1.2/topics/plotTangentSpace) (`geomorph` package).
 More specifically, the code chunk related to the acquisition of hypothetical point configurations for each Principal Component (calculated by `prcomp`, `stats` package) is exactly the same as in `plotTangentSpace`.